UFC Fight Night: Hunt vs Mir: Predictions & Analysis

 A few statistical edges stand out.
 Patrick throws significantly more leather — a 2.9 sig. strike per minute gap.
 Patrick is far more active with takedowns, averaging 1.8 more per 15 minutes.
 Brown has tighter striking defense, making opponents miss more often.

-**The Pick: Alan Patrick over Damien Brown.** The model is firm on this one: Patrick at 76%.
-Notably, the betting market has Patrick at 69% implied while our model sees 76% — a 6-point disagreement that could signal value.
+The Pick: Alan Patrick over Damien Brown.
+We're leaning Patrick here at 74%, a solid but not overwhelming edge.
+Notably, the betting market has Patrick at 69% implied while our model sees 74% — a 4-point disagreement that could signal value.

 Methodology